amitkr209/Python_and_R_Projects/Data Analyst Job Market Analysis/README.md

     - Only `35.7%` of rolеs still mеntion a formal dеgrее rеquirеmеnt, suggеsting that hands-on еxpеrtisе and tools proficiеncy can outwеigh acadеmic qualifications in many casеs.

-## 2. What are the most in-demand skills for the top 3 most popular data roles?
+## 2. What are the most in-demand skills for the top 3 most popular Data Roles?
 To find the most in-demand skills for the top 3 most popular data roles.
 I filtered out those positions by which ones were the most popular, and got the top 5 skills for these top 3 roles.
 This query highlights the most popular job titles and their top skills, showing which skills I should pay attention to depending on the role I'm targeting.

 View my notebook with detailed steps here: [2_Skill_Demand](https://github.com/amitkr209/Python_and_R_Projects/blob/main/Data%20Analyst%20Job%20Market%20Analysis/02_Sill_Demand.ipynb).